-- Conflict with existing land uses in the area or future land use plans. - · Displace prime farmland from use for agricultural production. - · Conflict with an existing Coastal Zone Management Plan. - · Affect any American Indian reservation or tribal lands.
+- Conflict with existing land uses in the area or future land use plans. - · Displace prime farmland from use for agricultural production. - · Conflict with an existing Coastal Zone Management Plan. - Affect any American Indian reservation or tribal lands.

 No adverse land use effects are expected from the construction of the proposed connection.
 It is compatible with surrounding land uses, complies with applicable zoning ordinances, and is consistent with community plans for the area.
-No prime farmland soils would be converted to railroad use as a result of the proposed connection.
+A total of 2.6 acres of property adjacent to the existing rail lines would be acquired for new right-of-way.
+This land is currently a mix of undeveloped area, Cemetery maintenance buildings, and the police firing range.
+No residents would be displaced.
+Approximately 1.6 acres of prime farmland soils not currently in agricultural use would be converted to railroad use as a result of the proposed connection.
 Construction activities would not disrupt a designated coastal zone.
 No known American Indian reservations or tribal lands would be affected.